abnTechLab/alexa-workshop/docs/tutorials/hello-world/4-testing.md

 <br />

-3. Enable Testing by activating the **Test is disabled for this skill** slider.
+3. Enabling Testing is really easy.
+At first, the simulator will display **Test is disabled for this skill** and you should see the **Off** option selected.
+Click in the drop-down and select **Development**.
 It should be underneath the top navigation menu.
 Enabling should change it to read **Test is enabled for this skill**.

   <br />
   <br />